 Students must complete two field experiences prior to earning their degrees, COUN 686: Practicum and COUN 687: Internship.
 Practicum and internship requirements comply with (or exceed) CACREP requirements.
+As aforementioned, students in recovery for alcohol or drug addiction(s) are recommended to have 18-months sobriety before enrolling in field experiences.

-Field Experiences (686, 687) are offered during the fall and spring semesters only.
+Field Experiences (686, 687) are offered during the Fall and Spring semesters, with a possible Summer session (check with field placement coordinators for approval and availability).
 Students must apply for each field placement in the semester prior to the semester in which they intend to enroll (i.e., a student wishing to be in practicum in the fall must apply in the prior spring semester).
 The student must show that she or he has met or can meet all pre-requisite and co-requisite course requirements and must be approved for field experience by the counseling faculty to be permitted to enroll in field placement courses.

-COUN 686: Practicum Requirements include documenting 150 contact hours during a semester.
+COUN 686: Practicum

+Requirements include documenting 150 contact hours during a semester.
 A student acquires the contact hours in the following ways: one hour of individual supervision with the assigned faculty supervisor; three hours every other week for group supervision during the scheduled class meeting time; a minimum of eight hours a week is scheduled at the practicum site.
 Forty (40) of the 150 contact hours must consist of direct services to clients.
 Direct service hours must be documented by the student and can consist of individual and group counseling, consultation, testing and test interpretation, and classroom guidance/training activities in which the counselor-in-training takes an active role.
 Students are to schedule weekly meetings with their site supervisors for supervision and case management purposes.

-COUN 687: Internship Internship requires that the student document 600 contact hours during the semester.
+COUN 687: Internship

+Internship requires that the student document 600 contact hours during the semester.
 Of that total, 240 hours must consist of direct services to clients.
 Categories of direct services are the same as in practicum.
 Group supervision occurs during the scheduled internship class every week for three hours.
 Individual supervision is scheduled weekly, for one hour at the site with the site supervisor.

 Through special, written request, and upon approval by the counseling faculty, internship may be completed in two semesters (300 hours per term).
 Any student with an approved "split internship" is required to attend group supervision and receive weekly individual supervision and meet all contract obligations both semesters.

 Students are required to show proof of liability insurance coverage to participate in both practicum and internship.
+Students may purchase liability insurance through the university, ACA, or ASCA.
 Additional requirements of the field experience courses are included in the course syllabi and in the field placement contracts.